MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/reference/ps/get-akshciupdates.md

 ---
-title: Get-AksHciUpdates for AKS on Azure Stack HCI
+title: Get-AksHciUpdates for AKS on Azure Stack HCI and Windows Server
 author: mattbriggs
-description: The Get-AksHciUpdates PowerShell command lists the available updates for AKS on Azure Stack HCI. ms.topic: reference ms.date: 2/12/2021 ms.author: mabrigg
+description: The Get-AksHciUpdates PowerShell command lists the available updates for AKS on Azure Stack HCI and Windows Server. ms.topic: reference ms.date: 2/12/2021 ms.author: mabrigg